Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Sociability

-These puppies don’t stay little for long.
-By the time they are about a year old, they’ll be big enough for daily walks and regular adventures outdoors.
+As puppies, Siberian Black Mouth Curs don’t stay little for long.
+They’ll be big enough for daily walks and outdoor adventures by the time they are about a year old.
 They’ll also likely be bigger than the average kindergartener!
 Here’s what else you should know about Siberian Black Mouth Cur puppies.

-2. They enjoy having a job.
+2. They Enjoy Having a Job.

-Although this hybrid breed is confident and needs time to warm up to strangers, they love nothing more than spending time with their family members.
-They prefer to be by their human pack leader’s side over spending time alone or with other dogs.
-They’re always looking for guidance when it comes to their behavior and interactions throughout the day.
+Although the Siberian Black Mouth Cur is confident and needs time to warm up to strangers, they love nothing more than spending time with their family members.
+They prefer to be by their owner’s side over spending time alone or with other dogs.
+They’re always looking for guidance regarding their behavior and interactions throughout the day.

 Parent Breeds of the Siberian Black Mouth Cur